 A research project requires that your idea is contextualised within a particular scholarly tradition and within an existing academic conversation.
 Your idea will likely fall into one of two categories: either it will target a perceived research black hole about which little has been written, or it will attempt to correct, advance or redirect existing concepts.
-Either way, your idea gains a scholarly past, present and future that represent a valuable connection to a wider literature.
-Before you proceed with your research, you should be able to identify and clearly state your position relative to your academic peers.

-Everything comes back to the literature

-The key is in the reading; there are two reasons for this.
+Either way, your idea gains a scholarly past, present, and future that represents a valuable connection to a wider literature.
+Before proceeding with your research you should be able to identify and clearly state your position relative to your academic peers.
+Everything comes back to the literature The key is in the reading; there are two reasons for this.
 First and foremost your conclusions and the 'contribution' of your study/dissertation/project/ thesis will be measured relative to the literature it discusses, thus for academic research, individual ideas mean little without being contextualised in a particular literature.
 Second, ideas that are not developed at least in part through consultation with the literature tend to be broader in scope and lacking nuance and complexity.
-Nuance and complexity are essential to an academic contribution so if you fail to understand this subtlety from reading the existing literature, your idea will struggle to do full justice to your study from the beginning.

-What does the literature tell us?
+Nuance and complexity are essential to an academic contribution.
+If you fail to understand this subtlety from reading the existing literature, then your idea will struggle to do full justice to your study from the beginning. ■ What does the literature tell us?

-The body of literature to which you will be referring consists of a range of different types of study: qualitative/quantitative, inductive/deductive, conceptual/empirical.
+The body of literature to which you will be referring consists of a range of different types of study: qualitative/quantitative; inductive/deductive; conceptual/empirical.
 Other chapters in this book should help you make sense of these and other descriptors of research.
-Your aim is to understand such features of prior contributions to the literature with which you are engaging in order to determine what it is exactly they are telling you and how this is taking you closer towards an idea.
-A piece of published research that you consult in the pursuit of ideas will have core characteristics, it will most often have:

-- A contextual literature that it references in the generation of its own particular idea - A broader body of theory that underpins that literature - A form of contextual literature relating to, commonly in management, a specific industry - An articulated methodological approach.

-Think back to Sherlock Holmes: there is some detective work to be done.
+Your aim is to understand the features of prior contributions to the literature, with which you are engaging in order to determine what it is exactly they are telling you, and how this is taking you closer towards an idea.
+A piece of published research that you consult in the pursuit of ideas will have core characteristics.
+It will most often have: - A contextual literature that it references in the generation of its own particular idea - A broader body of theory that underpins that literature - A form of contextual literature relating to, commonly in management, a specific industry - An articulated methodological approach Think back to Sherlock Holmes: there is some detective work to be done here.
 Look for the clues that tell you what area of literature this study belongs to and in which field it is looking to contribute.
 The clues are in the language and terminology used within the writing but you will also find clues that support your detective work elsewhere in a peer-reviewed journal article.
-The title of the journal in which the article is published will give you clues as to the sort of home-based literature the study will be contributing to.
+The title of the journal in which the article is published will give you clues as to the sort of home-based literature to which the study will be contributing.
 The Academy of Management Review publishes scholarly articles that review concepts and literature which could directly impact on business and the way it is conducted.
-However, Consumption, Markets and Culture's name tells us that there is perhaps a broader sociological interest in this journal and thus the literature used will relate more to theories from sociology.
-This is one clue we can get as to the sort of literature you might see being referenced in an individual article.
-The other considerable source of clues about an article is its reference list.
-The list of references will present the field of enquiry that an article is hoping to make a contribution to, as it must use the existing literature in the field to form its ideas, just the same as you are having to do in the formation of our own ideas.
+However, the title Consumption, Markets and Culture tells us that there is perhaps a broader sociological interest in this journal and thus the literature used will relate more to theories from sociology.
+This is one clue we can get as to the sort of literature you might see being referenced in